 Springboard Youth Academy

+So how does it work?
 Our young people attend an action-packed month of educational and social activities that cater to their support needs and specific academic requirements, while preparing them for the upcoming challenge of starting school in the UK.
-They also have the chance to meet other kids with similar experiences, learn about life in the UK and the services available to them, be inspired by top tutors and become mentally prepared for the year ahead!
+They also have the chance to meet other kids with similar experiences, learn about life in the UK and the services available to them and become mentally prepared for the year ahead!